bullhorn/rest-api-docs/source/includes/entityref/paybill/_placementpayruleset.md

 # PlacementPayRuleset

-An effective-dated entity that represents all the rules on a placement.
+An effective-dated entity that represents all the rules on a Placement.
 PlacementPayRuleset is the flattened entity.
 When making PUT and POST calls to PlacementPayRuleset, the child entity, TimeLaborEvalRules, can be passed as well with all associated data.